SoloUnity/valorantstorechecker-iOS/README.md

 &nbsp;

 # 🏴 **Help Translate**
 You can help with translation through a pull request, or just sending the modified file on [Discord](https://discord.gg/vK5mzjvqYM), of the Localizable.strings file from the correct language.lproj folder [here](https://github.com/SoloUnity/Valorant-Store-Checker-App/tree/development/ValorantStoreChecker/Ressources).
 The majority of these translations were done with DeepL or Google Translate.
+Please make your pull request on the development branch as well.

 &nbsp;